edmundhung/conform/examples/material-ui/README.md

-# Material UI Integration
+# Material UI Example

 [Material UI](https://mui.com/material-ui) is a comprehensive library of components based on Google's Material Design system.
-In this guide, we will show how to integrate its **Inputs** components with Conform.
+In this guide, we will show how to integrate its form components with Conform.

 ## Compatibility